danfuzz/samizdat/doc/library-guide/Record.md

 ```

 It is a fatal error (terminating the runtime) to pass for `cls` something
-other than a derived data class or for `value` to be something other than
+other than a record class or for `value` to be something other than
 a symbol table.

 **Syntax Note:** Used in the translation of `@(type)(value)` and related forms.

 #### `makeDerivedDataClass(name) -> class`

-Returns a `Class` instance which represents a derived data class
+Returns a `Class` instance which represents a record class
 with the given `name`. `name` is an arbitrary symbol.
 The following
 equivalences hold for Samizdat source code: